 - Dairy – yogurt (I normally buy Greek low fat but the store was out), egg whites and cottage cheese.
 I eat a lot now since my work outs are intense, therefore need protein to keep me full and grow muscle.

-- Spinach and kale – mostly for making our daily green smoothies like this one and this one.
-Swiss chard becomes Spicy Coconut Swiss Chard.
+- Spinach and kale – mostly for making our daily green smoothies like superfood green smoothie.
+Swiss chard becomes spicy coconut swiss chard.
 And American garlic – I stopped buying garlic from China (most of it is grown there), so I stock up on local garlic whenever I see it.
 Hey, I’m Ukrainian, we eat garlic like Mexicans eat cilantro.:)